 - Make sure that you use your regular bank account if you want to ACH money in or out of the account.
 Remember, the prepaid debit card account acts like a funnel.
 Any money going in or coming out must go onto the prepaid debit card first.
 Don’t do anything in the Netspend account other than to move money between the prepaid debit card and the 5% interest savings account.

-- You can only earn 5% on up to $1,000.
-Each individual Netspend account is limited to 5% interest on the first $1,000.
+- You can only earn 5% interest on the first $1,000 in each account.
+Each individual Netspend account is limited to 5% interest on the first $1,000 in the account.
 Anything above $1,000 in each account earns just 0.5% interest.
 If you want, you could just keep the interest in there.
 It won’t destroy you to have a little extra in the accounts.
 What I like to do is each time the interest posts, I withdraw all of it and bring each account down to $1,000.
 If you wanted to make it easier for yourself, you could just withdraw all of the excess money once per year.
 You could even just leave it in there since everything above $1,000 in each account earns 0.5% interest, which isn’t terrible.

 Why Doesn’t Everyone Use A Super High-Yield Savings Account?